 The crude oil release volume was calculated as a full bore rupture, with a maximum time to response in the pipeline Control Center of 10 minutes, followed by a 3-minute period to allow for valve closure.
-Therefore, the release volume represents the volume of oil actively discharged in the period of time required to detect and respond to the event (taking into consideration the pipeline diameter, pipeline shutdown time, pipeline design flow velocity), followed by the volume of oil lost due to drain-down of the elevated segments of pipeline.
-The maximum 13-minute response time to valve closure is an Enbridge standard for safe operations and leak detection.
-This includes the combination of identification of the rupture, analysis of the pipeline condition, pipeline shutdown and full valve closure in the affected pipeline section.
-While
+The release volume therefore represents the volume of oil actively discharged in the period of time required to detect and respond to the event (taking into consideration the pipeline diameter, pipeline shutdown time, pipeline design flow velocity), followed by the volume of oil lost due to drain-down of the elevated segments of pipeline.
+The maximum 13-minute response time to valve closure is an Enbridge standard for safe operations and leak